Fatigue

 If you think you may have symptoms of anaemia, speak to your GP or IBD team.

 Anaemia can be a complication of Crohn’s and Colitis.
-Around 2 in 10 people with Crohn’s or Colitis have anaemia.
-It’s more common in people who are admitted to hospital with active disease.
-Around 7 in 10 patients admitted to hospital with active Crohn’s or Colitis have anaemia.
+Around 1 in 3 people with Crohn’s or Colitis have anaemia.
+But it’s more common in people who are admitted to hospital with active disease.
+Around 7 in 10 people admitted to hospital with active Crohn’s or Colitis have anaemia.

 • Poor absorption of iron in the gut